hackervera/tjgillies.github.com/_posts/2009-01-01-new-music-to-wait-a-lifetime.markdown

 ---
-title: New Music: To Wait A Lifetime
+title: "New Music: To Wait A Lifetime"
 layout: post
 ---